 “Movement meditation allows you to tap into the present moment in a very full way, and it can stop chatter happening in the mind in a way that a stationary meditation may not,” says Noelani Rodriguez, a licensed creative arts therapist who specializes in dance movement therapy.
-Just like traditional meditation techniques, a movement meditation can reduce blood pressure and stress, but it can also help you feel more centered emotionally, physically, and mentally, she adds.
+Just like traditional meditation techniques (which you can find on free meditation apps), a movement meditation can reduce blood pressure and stress, but it can also help you feel more centered emotionally, physically, and mentally, she adds.
 “It helps you feel alive through movement, breath, and connection to what’s happening around you.”

 "It helps you feel alive through movement, breath, and connection to what's happening around you." —Noelani Rodriguez, creative arts therapist